 Beware!
-Pedestrian Deaths are on the Rise in Florida!
+Pedestrian Accidents and Deaths are on the Rise in Florida!

 Florida is the “Sunshine State” but it is increasingly becoming known for its hazardous pedestrian environment.
 In our sunny state, pedestrians often share the road with bikes, cars, trucks, other pedestrians, motorcycles, delivery vehicles, large buses and RV’s.
 A recent article in Streetsblog.org and other studies show that pedestrian fatalities are increasing at an alarming rate in Florida.
 This fact is something we should all be concerned about and it is getting the attention of local media and legislators.
 Almost half of all annual pedestrian deaths occur in the “Sun Belt” states of Florida, Texas, Arizona and California.